-- To establish an environment of priorities for the Division that is harmonized between the Division's sections: - To establish an information environment that efficiently provides all information necessary to, and an exchange of information between, the sections and organs; - To reduce the number of meetings as a result of a fully integrated and established information environment.
+- To establish an environment of priorities for the Division that is harmonized between the Division's sections; - To establish an information environment that efficiently provides all information necessary to, and an exchange of information between, the sections and organs; - To reduce the number of meetings as a result of a fully integrated and established information environment.

-E. xpected results Performance indicators • Fully integrated Division priority structure Percentage (%) of met deadlines • Fully integrated reporting structure Number of meetings at beginning of year compared with end of year
+Expected results Performance indicators Fully integrated Division priority structureFully integrated reporting structure Percentage (%) of met deadlines Number of meetings at beginning of year compared with end of year resources needed to complete projects including, but not limited to SAP, TRIM, field operations, procurement.